eclipse-hono/hono/site/content/user-guide/java_client_sender.md

 to the default tenant from a device.
 It shall serve as a blueprint to integrate your existing java source code with Hono.

-The code is found in the example module in the package `org.eclipse.hono.vertx.example`.
+The code is found in the `example` module in the package `org.eclipse.hono.vertx.example`.

 The provided classes are kept as simple as possible (in the tradition of a classical "Hello World" implementation).
 This means that they make use of simple constant definitions, deal with exceptions as rarely as possible and use a few `System.out`'s.

-This sender example consists of:

- - a base class `AbstractHonoSender` that implements all necessary code to get Hono's client running.
-It sends data 50 times in sequence and shows the necessary programming patterns for that.
- - a base configuration class `HonoExampleConstants` that defines the details where your Hono installation can be found etc.
- - the very short Java main program `HonoTelemetrySender` resp. `HonoEventSender` that derives from `AbstractHonoSender` and invokes the code that sends data.
+Please refer to the javadoc of the classes for details.

 {{% warning %}}